 - 80 g/ 2.8 oz/ 2/3 cup all-purpose flour

 - 250 ml/ 8.5 fl.oz/ 1 cup heavy/ double cream

 - some icing sugar

-When the lemon curd is cold, whip 200 ml/ 6.7 fl.oz/ ¾ cup + 2 tablespoons of the double cream.
-Keep the remaining cream for decoration.
+- When the lemon curd is completely cool, whip ¾ of the heavy cream (keep the rest for whipping up later and decorating the cake squares).
 Carefully fold the whipped cream into the lemon curd.
 Place the filling in the fridge for about 10-15 minutes.

-Just before serving cut the cake into squares.
-Beat the remaining double cream, give it to a piping bag and pipe cream rosettes on the cake squares.
+- Just before serving cut the cake into squares.
+Beat the remaining double cream, place it to a piping bag and pipe cream rosettes on the cake squares.
 Place a raspberry on top of each rosette.
 Sprinkle the cake with some icing sugar.

 Nutrition Information:Yield: 12 Serving Size: 1 square